 A 1/3 hp 110-volt 1725 rpm motor was fitted as standard - but with the option of a 250 or 440-volt 3-phase unit - or others to special order.
 With the regular motor, the five spindle speeds available all versions were 380, 700, 1200, 2500 and (a very useful) 5200 r.p.m.
 A six-spline drive shaft rotated the hardened and ground spindle on a pair of sealed, double row ball bearings (Type 8404) fitted immediately behind the nose with a "floating" bearing (Type 8503 to allow for expansion) at the top.
 The spindle pulley ran on its own Type 6005 sealed ball races (originally these were a New Departure Type 3L06) with the aim of preventing belt pull from interfering with the accuracy of the spindle.
 Hard chrome-plated and fitted with a quick-action drill lever and a locking micrometer stop, the quill had a reasonable 1.5 inches of travel; unfortunately no fine feed by a handwheel was provided, though as the operating lever had a sensitive feel, this was no great disadvantage.

-Because of its simple mounting attachment many Rusnok heads (like the early Bridgeport type and those by Tree, Halco and Kerney & Trecker (Dalrae) have been adapted for fitting to small horizontal millers, such as the Atlas shown at the bottom of the page, so transforming them into vastly more useful machines.
+Because of its simple mounting attachment, many Rusnok heads (like the early Bridgeport type and those by Tree, Halco and Kerney & Trecker (Dalrae) have been adapted for fitting to small horizontal millers, such as the Atlas shown at the bottom of this page, so transforming them into vastly more useful machines.

-Copied by a Taiwanese company during the 1980s, this imported version seems to have been sold without any identifying marks or badges.
+Copied by a Taiwanese company during the 1980s, this imported version has been found with a badge proclaiming Busy Bee B240 - though others, presumably from other importers, are bereft of any identifying marks.

 If you're restoring or repairing a Rusnok, the detailed pictures on this page might help